ImmigraTrust Law

 On the other hand, the marriage visa’s processing times are sometimes only a few months longer than a fiancé visa, but it means that your spouse will have a green card from the get-go.
 A marriage visa is also overall more cost-effective.
 However, the downside of the marriage visa is that you must plan to get married abroad and coordinate that process in a foreign country.
 Also, if you are still getting to know one another, a marriage right now might not make sense.

 Here is an article we wrote in detail comparing the fiancé and marriage visa options.
+For more information, please see the USCIS official page on the fiancé visa.

 12. What Are Some Law Services and Immigration Lawyers Near Me for the K-1 Visa?